Eden at Dawn

 ABOUT THE AUTHOR

-Karim Kattan is a Palestinian writer from Bethlehem, born in Jerusalem.
+Karim Kattan is a Palestinian writer from Bethlehem, born in Jerusalem, based in France.
 He writes fiction, essays, and poetry.
-His first novel, The Palace on the Higher Hill, won the 2021 Prix des cinq continents de la francophonie.
-His second novel, Eden at Dawn, has received several awards and was shortlisted for the prestigious Prix Renaudot 2024.
-His books have been translated into several languages.
+His English-language writing has appeared in various journals, including The Paris Review, The Dial, The European Review of Books, The Baffler, and others.
+His first novel, Le Palais des deux collines (The Palace on the Higher Hill), won the 2021 Prix des cinq continents de la francophonie.
+Eden at Dawn (first published as L'Éden à l’aube) has received several awards in France and was a finalist for the prestigious Prix Renaudot 2024, the Premio Gregor von Rezzori 2026, and the 2024 Prix de la littérature arabe.
+His third novel, Septentrionale (North star), will be published in France in September 2026.

 ABOUT THE TRANSLATOR